-Punt summarised progress on modelling work since the workshop (for more information see Annex F, item 3.1.2).
+Punt summarised progress on modelling work since the Workshop (for more information see Annex F, item 3.1.2).
 He noted that the 60 model runs based on the stock-structure hypotheses 3a, 3e and 5a and the reference model for stock structure hypothesis 6b have been conditioned; in general, the model fits are adequate, but additional work is required.
-The Committee thanked Punt for his excellent work in the short time available after the workshop.
+The Committee thanked Punt for his excellent work in the short time available after the Workshop.

-SC The Committee recommends that due to the complexity of the subject and the limited amount of time available to fully interpret the results developed intersessionally, there should be a follow-up gray whale workshop later in 2016 or early 2017 (see Item 25.3).
-The primary focus of the workshop will be to interpret model results and evaluate the potential implications for conservation and need satisfaction for each hypothesis.
+The Committee recommends that due to the complexity of the subject and the limited amount of time available to fully interpret the results developed intersessionally, there should be a follow-up gray whale Workshop later in 2016 or early 2017 (see Item 25.3).
+The primary focus of the Workshop will be to interpret model results and evaluate the potential implications for conservation and need satisfaction for each hypothesis.
 It will also review progress on relevant rangewide recommendations, including those made at this year's meeting for collaborative studies.

-In conclusion, the Committee thanked Punt and Donovan for their work thus far and reappointed them as co-convenors for the next workshop and for the Steering Group to facilitate progress and organise the workshop (for members and terms of reference see Annex V).
+In conclusion, the Committee thanked Punt and Donovan for their work thus far and reappointed them as coconvenors for the next Workshop and for the Steering Group to facilitate progress and organise the Workshop (SG-7; for members and Terms of Reference see Annex V).